Posthoc Interpretation via Quantization: Experiments

 \subsection{Datasets and Model Details for Images}

-We evaluated PIQ both qualitatively and quantitatively on three image datasets: MNIST \cite{lecun-mnisthandwrittendigit-2010}, FashionMNIST \cite{xiao2017fashionmnist}, and Quickdraw \cite{quickdraw}.For the Quickdraw dataset, we used a subset containing the ten classes used to evaluate FLINT \cite{FLINT}.
+We evaluated PIQ both qualitatively and quantitatively on three black-and-white image datasets: MNIST \cite{lecun-mnisthandwrittendigit-2010}, FashionMNIST \cite{xiao2017fashionmnist}, and Quickdraw \cite{quickdraw}.
+For the Quickdraw dataset, we used a subset containing the ten classes used to evaluate FLINT \cite{FLINT}.
+Moreover, we qualitatively evaluated PIQ on a subset of the ImageNet dataset \cite{Russakovsky2014ImageNetLS}, composed of the classes \emph{`indigo bunting', `oyster-catcher', `ladybug', `bathing cap', `canoe', `maillot', `mortarboard', `paddle', `steel drum', `volleyball'.} We limited the dataset 10 classes in order to be able to qualitatively evaluate the interpretation quality on all classes with a user study.

-We employed the same classifier architecture for all three datasets.
+We employed the same classifier architecture for MNIST, FashionMNIST, and Quickdraw.
 Specifically, we used a convolutional neural network with two convolutional blocks followed by max-pooling and a linear classifier at the end.
 The classification performance on MNIST, FashionMNIST, and Quickdraw datasets were $99.5\%$, $92.5\%$, and $87.0\%$, respectively.
-For more information on the classifier and architecture, please refer to Appendix \ref{app:design}.
-As input for the interpreter, we took the output of the second convolutional block of the classifier, a 4x4x128 tensor.
-The interpreter decoder consists of transposed convolutional layers (as described in Appendix \ref{app:design}).
-For all experiments, we used a codebook of 128-dimensional vectors with a total number of 256 vectors.
-We uniformly divided the dictionary over classes.
-For Quickdraw and MNIST datasets, the model output is used to mask the input such that $x_\text{int} = x \odot x_\text{out}$.
-For FashionMNIST the model output is used as an interpretation directly such that $x_\text{int} = x_\text{out}$, as described in Section \ref{sec:vq}.
+For more information on the classifier and the interpreter architecture, please refer to Appendix \ref{app:design}.
+For the subset of the ImageNet dataset instead, we finetuned a ResNet-50 \cite{He2015DeepRL}, achieving a test accuracy of $88.2\%$.
+In this case, the interpreter decoder resembles the architecture of a VQ-VAE2 \cite{Razavi2019GeneratingDH}, with class partitioning described in Section \ref{sec:methodology}, applied to the output of the second and last convolutional stage.
+The two codebooks have $4096$ vectors of $2048$ entries each, uniformly distributed over classes.
+The output of the interpreter is a binary mask that we show on top of the original image (e.g. as in Figure \ref{fig:introshowcase}).
+We provide more details on this in Appendix \ref{app:imagenet}.

-For the baselines, we used the original implementations of \href{https://github.com/jayneelparekh/flint}{FLINT} and \href{ https://github.com/marcotcr/lime}{LIME}, which can be found on the respective GitHub repositories.
+For the baselines, we used the original implementations of \href{https://github.com/jayneelparekh/flint}{FLINT}, \href{ https://github.com/marcotcr/lime}{LIME}, and \href{https://github.com/jacobgil/pytorch-grad-cam}{GradCAM}, which can be found on the respective GitHub repositories.
 For VIBI, we used a \href{https://github.com/willisk/VIBI}{recent GitHub repository}.
 For L2I, we used our own implementation and adapted the method to work on images as well.
 Additional information on the L2I implementation for images can be found in the Appendix \ref{sec:l2iimpl}.
-The implementation of PIQ can be found in Speechbrain\footnote{\url{https://github.com/speechbrain/speechbrain/tree/develop/recipes/ESC50}}.
+The implementation of PIQ can be found in the supplementary material.